JRStriestocode/TagIT/README.md

 - **Advanced Settings**: Customize plugin behavior through a dedicated settings tab.
 - **Performance Optimizations**: Efficiently handle large vaults with minimal impact on performance.
 - **Theme Compatibility**: Plugin UI adapts to both light and dark themes.
+- **Checklist Tagging and Urgency Management**:

+  - **Tag Individual or Multiple Items**:
+    - Select one or more checklist items in your note
+    - Right-click and select "Apply Tag"
+    - Enter a tag and choose an urgency level:
+      - ⚪️ Default (no urgency)
+      - 🟢 Low
+      - 🟡 Moderate
+      - 🟠 Important
+      - 🔴 Critical
+    - Tags and urgency indicators are added to the selected items

+- **Change Urgency Levels**:
+  - Right-click on checklist items and select "Change Urgency"
+  - Choose from five urgency levels in a visual modal
+  - Use command palette for quick urgency changes:
+    - "Set checklist urgency to [level]" commands
+    - "Change urgency of checklist items" for modal view

+Example:

 ## Installation